What Being Overweight Means

 As you get older, your weight is still important.
 It's something your parents and doctor will probably keep an eye on.
-When you go for a checkup, the doctor often will record your height and weight and compare it with what it was the last time you came in.
-The doctor wants to check that you are a healthy weight because weighing too much — or too little — can be a problem.
+When you go for a checkup, the doctor will record your height and weight and compare it with what it was the last time you came in.
+It’s normal for kids to gain weight because they are still growing.
+The doctor wants to check that you are not gaining too much or too little.
+Weighing too much — or too little — can be a problem.

 What Does It Mean?

-When people talk about being overweight or obese, they mean that someone has more body fat than is healthy.
+When people talk about being overweight, they mean that someone has more body fat than is healthy.
 Everyone has some body fat, but too much fat can lead to health problems.
-Overweight kids might find it hard to get around and keep up with friends on the playground.
+Overweight kids might find it hard to keep up with friends on the playground.
 They might be teased or feel bad about themselves.

 How Is It Measured?

-Someone can be underweight, at a healthy weight, overweight, or obese.
-There is no one perfect weight for a kid to be, but there are healthy weight ranges for kids based on height and gender (whether the person is a girl or a boy).
+Someone can be underweight, at a healthy weight, overweight, or obese (very overweight).
+There is no one perfect weight for a kid to be, but there are healthy weight ranges for kids based on height and gender (whether they're male or female).

 Doctors use four categories to describe a person's weight:

-- Underweight: A person weighs less than the healthy range for his or her age, gender, and height.
+- Underweight: A person weighs less than the healthy range for their age, gender, and height.

-- Healthy weight: A person's weight is in the healthy range for his or her age, gender, and height.
+- Healthy weight: A person's weight is in the healthy range for their age, gender, and height.

-- Overweight: A person weighs more than the healthy range for his or her age, gender, and height.
+- Overweight: A person weighs more than the healthy range for their age, gender, and height.

-- Obese: A person weighs much more than the healthy range for his or her age, gender, and height.
+- Obese: A person weighs much more than the healthy range for their age, gender, and height.

 What Is BMI?

-But being overweight is more than a number on the scale.
+Being overweight is more than a number on the scale.
 A taller kid naturally could weigh more than a shorter kid and not be overweight.
-That's why doctors use something called body mass index, or BMI, to help decide if a kid is overweight.
+That's why doctors use something called body mass index (BMI) to help decide if a kid is overweight.

-BMI uses a kid's height and weight in a calculation that results in a number.
+BMI estimates how much body fat a person has.
+It is the result of a calculation that uses a kid's height and weight.
 The doctor plots that number on a chart.
 There are different charts for girls or boys.
-BMI estimates how much body fat the person has.

 Because muscle weighs more than fat, a muscular person can have a high BMI, but not too much body fat.
 Likewise, it's possible for someone to have a low or ideal BMI but still have too much body fat.